Перейти до вмісту

 By the end of this module, you will be able to:

-• Design the architecture of an Internal Developer Platform (IDP) that reduces cognitive load without restricting necessary developer flexibility.
+• Design an Internal Developer Platform architecture that reduces cognitive load while preserving developer autonomy.

-• Measure platform adoption and developer satisfaction using product management methodologies and engineering metrics.
+• Measure platform adoption and developer satisfaction with product-style feedback loops and engineering metrics.

 The Breaking Point of “You Build It, You Run It”